Rosa supports initiatives that benefit women and girls in the UK.

 Dame Marjorie Scardino

-Dame Marjorie is the CEO of Pearson PLC – the first female Chief Executive of a FTSE 100 company.
+Dame Marjorie is the former CEO of Pearson PLC – the first female Chief Executive of a FTSE 100 company.

 Some women and girls live in a free and equal society; many do not.
 Some women and girls can find support for the ideas they have to help them change their own lives; many cannot.
 That’s why Rosa exists, and it’s why I support them.